Documentation

 OpenURL access using an email address

 You need to include your email address in the pid parameter of the OpenURL request.
-Note that pid is not the same as PID persistent identifier, such as a DOI or an ORCID iD).
+(Please note, in this context, pid stands for personal ID and does not mean a persistent identifier such as a DOI, ROR or ORCID iD).

 For interfaces that require a key, your email address is your key.